How GOV.UK One Login works

 GOV.UK One Login uses 2 different environments:

-- an integration environment, which contains sample users and data for you to test your service’s integration with GOV.UK One Login
+- an integration environment, which contains sample user data (for example, date of birth, address) which you can use to test your service’s integration with GOV.UK One Login

 - a production environment, which is the live environment for real users to access and use your service’s integration with GOV.UK One Login